hpk0304/Food-demand/README.md

 ## Approaches
 **1. Models**

-- For importance feature, we approach two methods Linear Regression model and Random Forest model Dataset is splitted randomly into two parts: train 70% and test 30% data
+- For importance feature, two methods Linear Regression model and Random Forest model are applied Dataset is splitted randomly into two parts: train 70% and test 30% data

-- For forecast, we tune ARIMA model to do out-of-sample forecast Dataset is spitted in order: train 70% and test 30% data
+- For forecast, tuning ARIMA model aims to do out-of-sample forecast (10 weeks) Dataset is spitted in order: train 70% and test 30% data

 **2. Evaluation metrics**